Konstantin271186/Konstantin271186/README.md

 Completed the course: Software testing from scratch.
 Theory and Practice

 ### Experience
-2024 - Aeroplane Group of Companies, position Head of Quality Control Department”
+2024 - "Aeroplane" Group of Companies, position Head of Quality Control Department”

-2022 - 2024 Aeroplane Group of Companies, position of Leading Quality Control Engineer”
+2022 - 2024 "Aeroplane" Group of Companies, position of Leading Quality Control Engineer”